danielsanei/uav-replenishment/README.md

 ```
 docker run --runtime nvidia -it --network=host dustynv/ros:humble-ros-base-l4t-r36.2.0
 ```
 3. Now, you have successfully pulled and ran the Docker container for the ROS2 Humble environment.
 However, since Docker containers are ephemeral, changes inside this container do not persist after the container stops.
-Therefore, we will use volume mounts to link files from the Docker container to the host machine, so that they are not lost. <br />
+Therefore, we will use volume mounts to link files from the Docker container to the host machine, so that they are not lost. <br/>
 To set up a volume mount, create a workspace directory in the host machine, and another within the Docker container (you may need to restart the Docker container for this step).
 To set up the volume mount, change the file ownership:
 ```
 sudo chown -R [INSERT-HOST-MACHINE-USERNAME]:[INSERT-HOST-MACHINE-USERNAME] ~/[INSERT-HOST-WORKSPACE-DIRECTORY]
 ```
 After this step, files in the host machine's workspace directory will be accessible from inside the Docker container, and changes made inside the Docker container workspace directory will be reflected in the host machine's workspace directory.
-Please refer to the [Jetson Nano Documentation](https://github.com/danielsanei/uav-replenishment/blob/b42760e34546f4c06329e9983a741f20d9fe8993/admin/documentation/Jetson%20Nano.pdf) for more specific details on this solution. <br />
+Please refer to the [Jetson Nano Documentation](https://github.com/danielsanei/uav-replenishment/blob/b42760e34546f4c06329e9983a741f20d9fe8993/admin/documentation/Jetson%20Nano.pdf) for more specific details on this solution. <br/>
 4. To access specific hardware devices (i.e. cameras, USB devices) from within the Docker container, you will need to utilize device mapping and run the container in privileged mode:
 ```
 sudo docker run --runtime nvidia -it --network=host --privileged -v ~/[INSERT-HOST-WORKSPACE-DIRECTORY]:/[INSERT-DOCKER-WORKSPACE-DIRECTORY] --device=/dev/[ARDUCAM-DEVICE] --device=/dev/[PIXHAWK-DEVICE] dustynv/ros:humble-ros-base-l4t-r36.2.0